 How to plant trees

 Your native fruit can be sold for 100 Bells each, and new fruit will appear on those trees three days later.
 If you want to grow more trees, you can dig a hole with your shovel, stand next to it, open your inventory and select a piece of fruit.
 A prompt will appear to plant it.
 Press A and you'll bury the fruit, and a nursery tree will appear.
 The tree will take three days to grow to full size, transitioning from nursery to small young tree, to a medium young tree.
 Make sure to leave enough room for it to expand.
-If you can dig three holes between the sapling and the nearest tree, you're good.
+If you can dig a hole between the sapling and the nearest tree in all eight directions away from your sapling, you're good.

 If you want to move it during this time, you can dig it up with your shovel and the growing tree will appear in your inventory.
 You can then replant it without losing any progress for its growth.
 Once it's fully grown, you'll need some help to dig it up.
 Luckily, that boost is close at hand.
 Just go into your inventory and eat a piece of fruit.
 You can eat up to 10 pieces of fruit to gain a buff that gives you the strength to dig up fully grown trees or shatter rocks when you hit them.
 Every time you use that strength, the buff ticks down by one.
 You can also get rid of it by using your toilet.

 Fruit and bamboo trees can only be planted on the grass.
 Dig a hole on the beach, and the plant prompt just won't appear.
 A Nook Miles+ task to plant fruit trees regularly appears and awards 100 Miles, so look out for that to be efficient.
 You'll also earn progress towards the Fruit Roots challenge for each type of fruit tree you plant.